-The Maastricht Treaty, which foresaw the creation of the Euro, organized the way multilateral fiscal surveillance is conducted within the European Union.
-This surveillance is based on the Excessive Deficit Procedure (EDP): it sets out schedules and deadlines for the Council, following reports from and on the basis of opinions by the Commission and the Economic and Financial Committee, to reach a decision that an excessive deficit exists in a Member State.
+The surveillance is based on the EDP which sets out schedules and deadlines for the Council, following reports from and on the basis of opinions by the Commission and the Economic and Financial Committee, on how to judge whether an excessive deficit exists in an EU Member State.

-The Treaty obliges Member States to comply with budgetary discipline by respecting two criteria: a deficit to GDP ratio and a debt to GDP ratio not exceeding reference values of 3% and 60% respectively, as defined in the Protocol on the EDP annexed to the Treaty.
+The TFEU obliges EU Member States to comply with budgetary discipline by respecting two criteria: a deficit to GDP ratio and a debt to GDP ratio not exceeding reference values of 3% and 60% respectively, as defined in the Protocol on the EDP annexed to the TFEU.

 Role of Eurostat in EDP

-The Commission is responsible for providing the data used for the EDP, and within the Commission this task is undertaken by Eurostat.
-This is done on the basis of GFS statistics provided by the Member States.
-In addition, Eurostat has sole competence within the European Commission for the statistical methodological basis on which the data for EDP are compiled.
+The European Commission is responsible for providing the data used for the EDP, and within the European Commission this task is undertaken by Eurostat.
+This is done on the basis of the GFS and EDP statistics provided by the Member States.
+In addition, Eurostat has sole competence within the European Commission for the statistical methodological basis on which the data for the EDP are compiled.

 In 2013, the government deficit of both the euro area (EA18) and the EU28 decreased in absolute terms compared with 2012, while the government debt rose in both zones.
 In the euro area the government deficit to GDP ratio decreased from 3.6% in 2012 to 2.9% in 2013 and in the EU28 from 4.2% to 3.2%.
 In the euro area the government debt to GDP ratio increased from 89.0% at the end of 2012 to 90.9% at the end of 2013 and in the EU28 from 83.5% to 85.4%.